-In 2017, the CTSI-CN generated and distributed a comprehensive survey to all Children's National and The George Washington research faculty and staff to evaluate and assess factors related to the recruitment and retention (R&R) experiences and the need for R&R tools.
+In 2017, the CTSI-CN generated and distributed a comprehensive survey to all Children's National Hospital and George Washington University research faculty and staff to evaluate and assess factors related to the recruitment and retention (R&R) experiences and the need for R&R tools.

 To learn more, please see: CTSI-CN LRIC Recruitment and Retention Survey Results